NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/storage.md

 ## Nextcloud and Owncloud desktop clients
 Under the menu item "Accessories" you can find "Nextcloud" and "ownCloud" desktop sync clients that you can configure with your cloud service accounts.

+To connect for example to your AARNET cloudstor account you can start the ownCloud client and enter the Server Address: `https://cloudstor.aarnet.edu.au/plus/`

+Then generate an app-password here: https://cloudstor.aarnet.edu.au/plus/settings/personal?sectionid=security

 ## Mounting webdav storage using davfs2
 Another option is to directly mount webdav storage.
 Here is an example how to mount CloudStor into Neurodesktop: